Ares-Developers/Ares-docs/ui-features/commandlinearguments.rst

     testing and AI design testing.
 Due to this, feature complexity, lack of interest and a change in personnel, please note that this feature is NOT officially supported.

-.. index:: Command line; Option to not require the Yuri's Revenge game disk.
-.. index:: Command line; Option to not play the EA/Westwood logo video.

 .. versionadded:: 0.1